ubc-library-rc/intro-static-webpages/static-and-dynamic-web-content.md

 * Need frequent updates to stay running and secure
 * Dependent on plugins working
 * Restrictions on ability to export content (less control over site if you ever want to move your site)
-* While you can edit code (HTML, CSS, PHP), it can be harder to get into

 ### Choosing the Right Option